 The pool area at the Renaissance Orlando at SeaWorld was recently upgraded to include the R Aqua Zone, featured above.
 It’s a great splash and play area for both young and older children, and it was very active while I was there.
 The R Aqua Zone is tucked away behind the hotel, so you may not even realize it was there if you didn’t venture out that far.
 However, since I wasn’t traveling with my children, I instead headed to the main pool area, which features an outdoor pool bar.
 Two ping pong tables are also available by the pool, and I saw several families enjoying a fun family match.

 After reading by the pool, I returned to my room to get ready for my spa treatment at the Neu Lotus Spa.
 A quiet little oasis on the second floor of the hotel, the Neu Lotus Spa is a full service spa.
 I was treated to an exfoliating treatment followed by a massage, and it was such a fabulous experience.
 I would definitely recommend treating yourself to a trip to Neu Lotus if you get the opportunity.
+It’s the perfect break from the theme parks.

 After my relaxing treatment, I headed down to Mist Sushi and Spirits, the sushi bar located in the beautiful lobby.
 This spot is open evenings only, and offers delicious food and drink.
 I enjoyed my sushi dinner as well as the atmosphere.
+It’s a fun place to sit, eat, and enjoy the hotel.